UEFA Women's Champions League Live football scores & stats

 Mittag took 68 games to get to 50 goals, but Hegerberg needed only 49 when she converted a penalty away to Fortuna Hjørring in the round of 16 in October 2019, scoring again later to equal Mittag's final tally of 51.

 Hegerberg then marked her own 50th continental game by notching goals 52 and 53 in the second leg, taking her clear in the record books.
-On the opening night of the 2023/24 campaign, she got to 60 in her 62nd European appearance and now has that tally for Lyon alone.
+On the opening night of the 2023/24 campaign, she got to 60 in her 62nd European appearance and has now exceeded that tally for Lyon alone.

 We look at the competition's all-time top ten, with Pernille Harder the latest to join the list in October 2024.